The 3-mode Celluma RESTORE* is the first red light

 LED Red Light Therapy for Hair Loss

 The 3-mode Celluma RESTORE is the first red light therapy device to be FDA-cleared to treat three common concerns of the mature individual in a single LED light therapy machine.
-Addressing hair growth, aging skin, and general pain conditions, the Celluma RESTORE is versatile, convenient, and easy-to-use in a clinical setting or at home.
+Addressing hair growth, aging skin, and general skin conditions, including acne, the Celluma RESTORE is versatile, convenient, and easy-to-use in a clinical setting or at home.
 Celluma’s patented, shape-taking design permits customized placement over the head to effectively deliver red light light energy and promote hair growth.

 What Causes Hair Loss

 There are many different causes for hair loss including genetics, stress, poor nutrition, or as a side effect of taking a particular medication.
 Here’s a basic break down of what happens when hair loss becomes a problem.

 Basically, when hair loss happens, you do lose the hair but what you don’t lose is the actual hair follicle which is what helps keep the hair attached to the skin.
 Each hair follicle contains a hair bulb at its base which contain the papilla and the matrix and this is where your hair begins the growth process.

 Our hair is made up of a protein called keratin which makes up the hair shaft.
 When all of these pieces of the hair puzzle are not functioning optimally, proper hair growth just isn’t in an environment where it can thrive.

 Hair loss can be temporary or permanent.
 It can be heredity, the result of medical conditions, or hormonal changes.
 It is generally considered a normal part of aging and affects both men and women alike.